ODiogoSilva/TriFusion/README.md

 ### Installation from source

 TriFusion is on [PyPi](https://pypi.python.org/pypi/trifusion/) and can be easily installed from the source.
-If you want to use the command line version only, it can be easily installed with `pip`.
+If you want to use the command line version only, it can be easily installed with `pip` in any operating system.

 ```
 pip install trifusion --user